angarsky/diveintopython/learn/functions/return a function.md

 In the above example, the outer function multiply returns an inner function that multiplies any number by the factor passed to the outer function.
 By calling `multiply(2)` and `multiply(3)`, we create two new functions `double` and `triple`, respectively, that can be used to multiply any number by `2` or `3`.

-2. Returning a function that performs mathematical operations:
+#### Example 2: Returning a function that performs mathematical operations:

 ```python
 def operate(operation):